 Every corner is a sight to behold, but there are some highlights along Carretera Austral.
 Sometimes you have to get off the road, those distances are worth it, but usually you drive through it.
-From north to south, the most important sights are; the densely forested of Pumalin Park, the hanging glacier Ventisquero, a hike to the peaks of mountain Cerro Casillo, a visit to the most northern ice cab of the world, a canoe trip trough the Marble caves of Puerto Tranquilo and the water village of Tortel.
-In the end, the border crossing by Villa O'Higgens to Argentina is famous among cyclists and even called 'emotional'.
-This is a area only reached by foot or by bike and you will cross with two ferries and hike with your bike over a walking path in wilderness.
+From north to south, the most important sights are; the densely forests of Pumalin Park, the hanging glacier Ventisquero, a hike to the peaks of mountain Cerro Casillo, a visit to the most northern ice fields of the world, a canoe trip trough the Marble caves of Puerto Tranquilo and the water village of Tortel.
+In the end, the border crossing from Villa O'Higgens to Argentina is famous among cyclists and even called 'emotional'.
+This is a area only reached by foot or by bike and you will cross with two ferries and hike with your bike over a walking trail in wilderness.

 And then you suddenly find yourself in Villa O'Higgens, but what do you do next?
 This is the end of the Carretera Austral and there is no road further south.
 Fortunately, you can travel to Argentina via an adventurous crossing.
 Below we briefly describe the crossing:

 1. You can buy tickets for the transfer at Villa O'Higgens.
 There are two different companies, but the most used belongs to the hotel / travel agency Robinson Crusoe.
 You can pay with Visa and buy the tickets for both ferries.

 - Lago O'higgins on the Chilean side: costs about 36,000 pesos (€ 50) per person.
 The boat is Monday, Wednesday and Saturday.

 - Lago Desierto on the Argentinian side: costs about 28,000 pesos (€ 38) pp. This boat goes twice a day.